rtorrent-community/rtorrent-docs/docs/use-cases.rst

 Delayed Completion Handling
 ---------------------------

-The following config snippet defines a new ``event.download.finished_delayed`` trigger that works like the normal finished event, but only fires after a customizable delay.
+The following config snippet defines a new :term:`event.download.finished_delayed` trigger that works like the normal finished event, but only fires after a customizable delay.

 One use-case for such a thing is to move a download from fast storage (RAM disk, SSD)